-Midwestern State University aspires to be the public liberal arts university of the state of Texas.
+Midwestern State University is a leading public liberal arts university in the state of Texas.
 Faculty, administrators, staff, and students actively participate in an academic community that focuses, refines, and continuously challenges points of understanding.
 Liberal arts form the basis of the education provided in both traditional liberal arts areas and professional disciplines at the undergraduate and graduate levels.